 The sugar coating on the fruit should harden very quickly, once it does serve and enjoy!
 If you aren't eating it right away, move it to the fridge so that the sugar coating stays hard.

-- Make sure you let the sugar water mixture get to 250-300 degrees Fahrenheit before you dip the fruit in it - If you try dipping the fruit at lower temperatures the sugar coating won't harden (trust me I tried it).
+- The temperature of the sugar water mixture is very important.
+Make sure you let it get to 250-300 degrees Fahrenheit before you dip the fruit in it - If you try dipping the fruit at lower temperatures the sugar coating won't harden (trust me I tried it).

 - I highly recommend using a candy thermometer to make Tanghulu.
-You need the sugar water to get to the perfect temperature to ensure it will harden around the fruit.
+You need the hot sugar syrup to get to the right temperature to ensure it will harden around the fruit.
 This is hard to do without a candy thermometer.

 - Make sure you dry the fruit completely before putting it on the bamboo skewer.
 If it is still wet the sugar coating may not harden.